sourcegraph/handbook/content/departments/product-engineering/product/design/metrics/defining-metrics.md

 - utm_source={STRING} Which property sent the traffic.
 E.g. Sourcegraph.com, VSCIDE, etc.
 - utm_content={STRING} A descriptor for the content used in the link

+This can all be a little daunting, and it's hard to know how to name your values for these parameters.
+The [UTM tracking spreadsheet](https://docs.google.com/spreadsheets/d/1U0HRC5WVz3tsP6z9pqDLG8igTMSf2-pQGhbRoVn_iu0/edit#gid=0) will help you create the link and allow review existing in-product links to use as a guide.

 UTM parameters work on the following websites:

 - docs.sourcegraph.com